Ed Murray (Wyoming politician)

 Ed Murray (born March 28, 1958) is a former Secretary of State of Wyoming.
 He is a member of the Republican Party.

-Murray was widely seen as the probable front-runner for governor of Wyoming in the 2018 Election, but on January 23, 2018, Murray announced he would not seek reelection or run for higher office in 2018.
+Murray was widely seen as a probable candidate for governor of Wyoming in the 2018 Election, but on January 23, 2018, Murray announced he would not seek reelection or run for higher office in 2018, stating he was putting family above politics, following a number of misconduct allegations.

 Early life and education

 One of eight children, Murray was born and raised in Laramie County in a family in the Cheyenne community.
 He graduated from Central High School in 1976 and received an undergraduate degree in business administration with dual majors in finance and real estate from the University of Arizona.
 Murray graduated from the University of Wyoming College of Law.

 Career

 Murray is a real estate investor and developer.
 He owns Murray Investment and Development which contained 16 business entities as of 2014.
 Murray is an advocate of economic development in Wyoming, in 2016 arguing against an increase in state businesses' annual filing fee.